gooybeef/gooybeef/README.md

 - 👋 Hi, I’m Thorpe
-- 👀 I’m interested in Clothing and NFTs aswell as creating TradingCards
+- 👀 I’m interested in Clothing and NFTs
-- 🌱 I’m currently learning how to build a business
+- 🌱 I’m currently learning how to build
-- 💞️ I’m looking to collaborate on NFTs
-- 📫 How to reach me Twitter @ThorpesClothing
+- 📫 How to reach me Twitter @ThorpeAvax

 <!---
 Thorpes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.